Blog

 Joaquín, an excited buyer who is looking to purchase his first home.
 In his search, he finds the perfect home through Allison, an experienced real estate agent who has been helping people like Joaquín find their dream homes.

-A common question that arose during his purchasing process was: “What type of interest does Joaquín acquire once he signs a real estate sales contract with Allison?”
-The key answer was “Equitable title“.
+A common question that came up during their buying process was, “What type of interest does Joaquin acquire once he signs a real estate sales contract with Allison?”
+The key answer was “Equitable title«.

-When Joaquín and Allison sign a real estate sales contract, Joaquín acquires an interest in the property known as “Equitable title" either "ownership in equity“.
-This means that, although legal title to the property has not yet been transferred, Joaquín has rights and benefits linked to the property.
+When Joaquin and Allison sign a real estate sales contract, Joaquin acquires a type of interest in the property that is known as "Equitable title" either "ownership in equity«.
+This means that although the legal title to the property has not yet been transferred, Joaquín has rights and benefits linked to the property.

 Right to Specific Performance